greg-raven/grus/_posts/2017-06-08-its-time-for-house-leadership-to-act-on-davis-oliver.md

 - border control
 - illegal immigration
 - national security
-- Representative Cathy McMorris-Rodgers
+- Cathy McMorris-Rodgers
-- Representative Kevin McCarthy
+- Kevin McCarthy
-- Representative Paul Ryan
+- Paul Ryan
-- Representative Steve Scalise
+- Steve Scalise
 ---

 A few weeks ago, the House Judiciary Committee has approved H.R.
 2431, the Davis-Oliver Act, that would strengthen interior enforcement.
 This critical piece of legislation is badly needed to ensure that the Executive Branch upholds its duty to enforce federal immigration laws.